fromtaoyuanhsinchuuuu/ZKredit/README.md

 Returns history, a 6-month rolling summary, and derived attributes such as `stable_remitter`, `total_remitted_band`, and `account_age_band`.
 These attributes are automatically attached to `WorkerAgent.applyForLoan()` and forwarded to the AI credit marketplace.

-**Fee Structure:** identical 0.7% fee (min $0.50) enforced inside `WorkerAgent.calculateRemittanceFee`.
+**Fee Structure:** 0.7% fee (min 0.50 HBAR) enforced inside `WorkerAgent.calculateRemittanceFee`.

+**x402 Settlement:** Real HBAR transfers executed via `ContractExecuteTransaction` calling the `pay(address,uint256)` function on the configured x402 contract.

-**Credit Building:** `eventLedger.recordRemittanceEvent` stores hashed transaction metadata, which later feeds `deriveZkAttributesFromRemittances` for Noir-friendly inputs.
+**Credit Building:** `eventLedger.recordRemittanceEvent` stores transaction metadata, which later feeds `deriveZkAttributesFromRemittances` for Noir-friendly inputs.

-**Receiver Confirmations:** The legacy `ReceiverAgent` has been retired—the frontend now calls `GET /agents/worker/remittances/:agentId` after each transfer, which simulates the family wallet acknowledgment and logs an HCS receipt.
+**Receiver Confirmations:** The frontend calls `GET /agents/worker/remittances/:agentId` after each transfer to sync the HCS ledger and display transaction history.

 ---